Late Time Modification of Structure Growth and the S8 Tension

 WL measurements from three powerful galaxy surveys, Dark Energy Survey (DES), Kilo-degree Survey (KiDS), and Hyper Suprime-Cam Subaru Strategic Program (HSC SSP), have obtained consistent results in the $S_8-\Omega_m$ plane that show a $2-3\sigma$ tension with Planck \cite{DES:2021wwk,KiDS:2020suj,Heymans:2020gsg,Dalal:2023olq,Amon:2022ycy,Arico:2023ocu}.
-Recent measurements from the Atacama Cosmology Telescope (ACT) \cite{ACT:2023kun} and re-analysis of the Planck data \cite{Rosenberg:2022sdy} have provided an interesting twist to the $S_8$ tension.
-These two projects find that their lensing measurements are consistent with the primary CMB fluctuations.
-These different findings from CMB lensing and galaxy lensing suggest that either set of measurements has a bias in the inferred amplitude, or that the growth history of the universe has some characteristic length or time scales.
+Recent measurements from the Atacama Cosmology Telescope (ACT) \cite{ACT:2023kun} and re-analysis of the Planck data \cite{Carron:2022eyg,Rosenberg:2022sdy} have provided an interesting viewing angle to the $S_8$ tension.
+These projects find that their lensing measurements are consistent with the primary CMB fluctuations and in $\sim 2\sigma$ tension with galaxy lensing.
+These different findings from CMB lensing and galaxy lensing, if not just a statistical fluctuation, suggest that either set of measurements has a bias in the inferred amplitude, or that the growth history of the universe has some characteristic length or time scales \cite{Garcia-Garcia:2021unp,White:2021yvw,DES:2022ccp,Pourtsidou:2016ico,Amon:2022azi,Preston:2023uup,Poulin:2022sgp,Nguyen:2023fip,Wen:2023bcj,Esposito:2022plo,Naidoo:2022rda,Adil:2023jtu,Gangopadhyay:2023nli,Sakr:2018new,Sakr:2023bms}.

-In this {\it Letter}, we explore the latter possibility.
+In this {\it paper}, we explore the latter possibility.
 We note that the lensing kernel of galaxy surveys peaks at $z\approx 0.5$, while the CMB lensing kernel spans from recombination to today and has a very wide peak at $z\sim 1-3$.
 Coincidentally, the epoch of the dark energy-matter equality occurs at $z\sim0.7$ --- assuming a $\Lambda$CDM expansion history and Supernovae observations~\cite{Brout:2022vxf} --- which lies between the two sensitivity peaks.
 Exploiting this possible coincidence, we introduce a two-parameter model in which deviations of growth from $\Lambda$CDM track the evolution of the dark energy density, and the behavior of the background is fixed to the $\Lambda$CDM one.
 We use this model to study a possible resolution to the apparent disagreement between the galaxy lensing and CMB lensing measurements.
 For simplicity, we do not consider other late-time probes of growth of structure, including galaxy clustering in redshift or angular space and galaxy clusters which are broadly consistent with lensing measurements but have different sources of uncertainty.

 \textbf{The Model.} We introduce a phenomenological model that rescales the structure growth as a function of redshift.
 We define the linear matter power spectrum with the modified growth as follows: